Gary Rodríguez: Professional career

 In 1998, Rodríguez worked at the Puerto Rico Federal Affairs Administration in Philadelphia, first as an educational officer, and then as a Regional Deputy Director and Director.
 He also served as member of the Young Executive Committee in Philadelphia.

 Political career

-Rodríguez began his political career in the United States, when he served as part of the Board of Directors of an Inscription Program for Voters of the Delaware Valley, which includes the states of Delaware, Pennsylvania, and New Jersey.
+Rodríguez began his political career in the United States, when he served as part of the board of directors of an inscription program for voters of the Philadelphia metropolitan area.
 During that time, he also presided the Philadelphia Council of the League of United Latin American Citizens.

 After moving back to Puerto Rico, Rodríguez decided to run for the Puerto Rico House of Representatives with the New Progressive Party (PNP), representing District 9 (Toa Alta and Bayamón).
 He was elected at the 2008 general election.
 He then became President of the Commission of Youth Affairs, as well as member of the Commissions of Family, Infrastructure, Transportation, Sports and Recreation, Natural Resources, and North Region.

 Rodríguez was re-elected at the 2012 general election.